onqtam/headjack/src/introduction/others_list.md

 <!-- - Users can lose their interest graph if the PDS they are using loses their data. -->
 <!-- - The Personal Data Repositories would be a lot less compact than Headjack because accounts and links between them are not simple integers and every piece of data and relationship comes along with a signature. -->

 Overall a solid effort and could work - some similarities to [Farcaster](#farcaster) but the DID registry is centralized by a consortium and the usernames are email-like (DNS - centralization point) instead of handled by the DID registry.
+Neither solution anchors content like Headjack does.

 ### [Farcaster](https://www.farcaster.xyz/)